- PLB501 - Curation of Collections

 This course will be an introduction to the curation of biological collections and strongly involve experiential learning through participatory activities with collections.
 This will involve an overview of museums, collection procedures, and the long-term features of high quality curation of specimens and will examine how a broad range of organisms is curated.
+Co-convened with PLB 401.
 Lab/Field trip fee: $50.

 Credit Hours: 2